Prayers to Broken Stones: Plot summary

 The two central characters are the Americans Bremen and Gail.
 Both are telepaths, the only other telepaths that either has ever known.
 Inevitably, they fall in love.
 When Gail dies of illness, Bremen is devastated.
 He gives up his career in mathematics and becomes a drifter.
 At the commencement of the action, he has ended up at a facility for disabled minors.
 He becomes sort of fond of one named Robby, who had been blinded and mentally crippled before birth by his mother's drug abuse habits, and resolves that before he leaves the facility (for he feels he has been there too long), he will use his telepathic power to give Robby a gift of sorts: images and sounds of the outside world.

 Bremen succeeds in penetrating Robby's mental defenses, but is unexpectedly sucked into Robby's mind, where Gail manifests.
 The fusion between Gail and Bremen was deep and profound enough.
 Unfortunately, the strain of holding Bremen and Gail in his mind and in comprehending what the show up pushes Robby's obese body to the brink and over.
 Bremen leaves Robby's mind, taking Gail and Robby with him while Robby's body dies.

 "Vanni Fucci is Alive and Well and Living in Hell"

+History

-This story, and the following one, are both darkly humorous and deal with televangelists.
-It was first published in Dark Harvest's "Night Visions 5" in 1988.
+This story was first published in Dark Harvest's "Night Visions 5" in 1988.
+It is darkly humorous and deals with televangelists.

-The events concern a day when a major and unscrupulous televangelist (Brother Freddy) sees a scheduled appearance by Dale Evans go seriously wrong when an exotic Italian-looking fellow strolls on stage.
-He announces that he is Vanni Fucci (a character from Dante Alighieri's Divine Comedy) and that "for the last seven hundred years I have lived in hell." (pg 72) Each Bolgia of Dante's Hell is allowed to send one of its inhabitants (Fucci was of the Seventh Bolgia of the Eighth Circle of Hell) back to Earth for a brief period of time, and Fucci happened to be chosen.
-Unlike most such returnees, he is not indulging in as many worldly pleasures as he can, however, but has returned in order to remedy a distressing problem.
-He recounts that Hell and even gods are created and uncreated by the strength of people's beliefs, and unfortunately Fucci was condemned to eternal suffering simply because he had gotten politically cross-wise of Dante and Dante's Hell was the most popular version (and so, the real one).

-By this point, it is clear that a supernatural force is at work: Security is being prevented from getting onto the stage by an invisible and extremely resilient wall, and the cameras are physically disassembled but are still transmitting over the air.